 This is part of how the secure protocol was designed and so cannot be avoided.
 If you find your referral traffic has dropped but your direct has increased, it could be that a major referrer has migrated to HTTPS.

-Here are four easy ways to reduce direct traffic allocation in Google Analytics:
+Here are a few ways you can reduce direct traffic in Google Analytics:

 We wrote a quick guide to tracking links with UTM tags.

 Doing this will allow Google Analytics to pick up source and medium data directly from the links.
 This means for links that can’t be tracked, you can ensure they’re attributed to the right channel.

 While there are some technical fixes to reducing your direct traffic, marketing attribution is the best option when it comes to getting a complete view of click-path journeys.

 At its core, having direct traffic isn’t an issue.
 The issues behind when you look at the association of direct traffic and what it means you start measuring your marketing.